 “My name is David Ige,” he said.

 “You laugh at that introduction and smile.
 I think because some of you may find the gesture unnecessary.
 But I find it quite appropriate.
-After all an inauguration is really an introduction of a new
+After all an inauguration is really an introduction of a new governor, a new administration, a new beginning.”

 The normally empty open-air rotunda at the Capitol was quickly filling up with people Monday morning for David Ige’s swearing-in ceremony.